AdobeDocs/experience-manager-65.nl-NL/help/assets/config-dms7.md

 Zie [Installeren van functiepak 18912 voor migratie van grote bedrijfsmiddelen](/help/assets/bulk-ingest-migrate.md) voor meer informatie .

-## Een Dynamic Media-configuratie maken in Cloud Services {#configuring-dynamic-media-cloud-services}
+## Een Dynamic Media-configuratie maken in Cloud Servicen {#configuring-dynamic-media-cloud-services}

 <!-- **Before you configure Dynamic Media** - After you receive your provisioning email with Dynamic Media credentials, you must open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account to change your password.
 The password provided in the provisioning email is system-generated and intended to be a temporary password only.
 It is important that you update the password so that Dynamic Media Cloud Service is set up with the correct credentials.